 Choosing the Correct Frame

-Buying a frame for your puzzle isn’t too far from buying one for a regular photo.
+Buying a frame for your puzzle isn’t too different from buying one for a regular photo.
 With careful attention and the right measurements, your frame will fit perfectly.

 Step 1: Measure Your Puzzle